-You will soon realise after moving to Vancouver that the weather is ever changing here.
-This, however, won’t bother you too much as the views are spectacular.
+You will soon realise after moving to Vancouver that the weather is ever-changing here.
+This, however, won’t bother you too much as the views here are spectacular.

-It also rains a lot so be sure to bring a weather proof jacket – Thanks Eva for this tip and others.
+It also rains a lot so be sure to bring a weatherproof jacket!

 The mountains and the ocean combined make one of the best cities with the most incredible views.

 33. Attractions in and around the city are expensive.